History & Overview

 The Ag Lenders Society of California originated as the Fresno-Madera Ag Lenders Society in 1988.
 With an initial membership of approximately 30 members, the non-profit organization was formed as a net-working forum of agricultural lenders to foster a better understanding of the issues affecting agriculture and agricultural lending.

 The rapid growth of the organization led to a restructuring into three Chapters - North (Modesto), Central (Fresno) and South (Visalia/ Bakersfield) - and a name change to reflect this growth.
 The Fresno-Madera Ag Lenders Society officially became The San Joaquin Valley Ag Lenders Society in 1992.
-In 2002, the organization’s name was once again changed to the Ag Lenders Society of California to better reflect its state-wide membership of about 400.
+In 2002, the organization’s name was once again changed to the Ag Lenders Society of California to better reflect its state-wide membership.

-The purpose of the organization, since its inception, has been to provide education and information on timely agricultural topics to its members.
-This is accomplished through regular Chapter meetings - each with featured speakers or ag facility tours; half or full day seminars and workshops on topics of interest to agricultural lenders; and through monthly newsletters to the membership.
+The purpose of the organization is to provide education and information on relevant agricultural topics and trends to its members.
+This is accomplished through regular Chapter meetings with featured speakers, ag facility tours, short courses and workshops on topics of interest to agricultural professionals.

 Contribution To The Community